exercism/clojure/exercises/practice/list-ops/.docs/instructions.append.md

 * Both the input and output are lists instead of vectors.
   Note that, as usual, the tests do not need to be modified.
-* Vectors cannot be used anywhere in your solution.
+* Vectors cannot be used for intermediate steps.

 If you decide to publish this, be sure to include a comment indicating that it addresses the optional goal of using lists.
 Don't forget to update the docstrings!